-Here are some tips to appease picky eaters without sacrificing nutrition, straying from Thanksgiving traditions, or creating a lot of extra work.
+Here are some tips to please picky eaters without sacrificing nutrition, straying from family traditions or creating a lot of extra work.

 Engage your child in meal planning.
-Ask your child if he or she would be interested in helping you plan the Thanksgiving feast.
-Let him or her know you plan to offer at least one protein, a grain, a vegetable, and fruit.
-You can tell your child about any foods you are definitely planning to include (i.e., turkey as a protein and stuffing as a grain), but ask if he or she has ideas for the other food groups.
+Ask your child if they would be interested in helping you plan a Thanksgiving feast.
+Let them know you plan to offer at least one protein, a grain, a vegetable and fruit.
+You can tell your child about any foods you are definitely planning to include (such as turkey as a protein and stuffing as a grain).
+But also ask if they have ideas for the other food groups.
 For example, "What kind of vegetable do you think we should include?
 How about a fruit?"
 Then, together find recipes that use those foods as ingredients.
 A child who helps choose a food that will be offered is much more likely to actually eat it.

 Use food bridges.
 Once a food is accepted, find similarly colored, flavored, or textured "food bridges" to expand the variety of foods your child will eat.
-For example, if your child likes pumpkin pie, try including mashed sweet potatoes on his or her Thanksgiving plate.
+If your child likes pumpkin pie, for example, try including mashed sweet potatoes on their Thanksgiving plate.

-Make it look, smell, and taste delicious.
+Make it look, smell & taste delicious.
 Many times kids think that they won't like a food before they actually try it.
-By making a Thanksgiving dish look, smell, and taste delicious you up the odds that your child will try it out, like it, and come back for more.
+Try making a Thanksgiving dish look, smell and taste as delicious as you can.
+This will up the odds that your child will try it out, like it, and come back for more.
 Do this by adding fragrant ingredients such a nutmeg and cinnamon to cooked apples—for example—or preparing a veggie tray with the vegetables arranged in the shape of a turkey.

-Keep the mealtime relaxing and enjoyable.
+Keep the mealtime relaxing & enjoyable.
 Focus on enjoying your time together celebrating this day of gratitude.
 Know you have prepared a balanced meal and taken many efforts to engage your children in the process—increasing the chances of there being at least one food they will like.
 You have done your job.
-Try not to worry if and what your child is eating.
+Then, try not to worry if and what your child is eating.